Skip to main content

 This process involves examining specific genes that act as critical control points in your physiology.
 These are the genes that code for key enzymes, hormone receptors, and metabolic regulators.
 Variations, or SNPs, in these genes can create subtle but meaningful shifts in your biological baseline.

 They can alter the speed at which you metabolize a hormone, the efficiency with which you utilize a nutrient, or your capacity to handle oxidative stress.
 By identifying these variations, we gain actionable insights.
-We learn which nutritional strategies will likely be most effective, which types of physical training will yield the best results, and how to support with precision.
+We learn which nutritional strategies will likely be most effective, which types of physical training will yield the best results, and how to support your endocrine system with precision.

 This is the essence of data-driven wellness ∞ using your personal genetic information to inform a strategy that is as unique as you are.